drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 - Given a scenario with missing data, pick the appropriate method to handle it.

-- Be able to describe a visual or summary process for identifying outliers in a dataset.
+- Be able to describe methods for identifying outliers in a dataset.

 <!--s-->